What are the functions of Call Centre Workforce Management?

 Specific Events to your business

-Perhaps you have an annual sale, or if your a council its rates time, banks might have interest rate rises and so on.
+Perhaps you have an annual sale, or if you’re a council its rates time, banks might have interest rate rises and so on.

 How do you actually forecast?

 According to global research, approximately 80% of call centres still use Microsoft Excel to calculate their forecasts.

 Thankfully, WFM solutions now also incorporate powerful forecasting capabilities meaning you don’t need to be an advanced mathematical genius or an Excel wizard to create accurate forecasts.

 If you really want to get into the best way to forecast there are certainly a few different schools of thought around on what is the best approach.

 Rather than get into a debate that I’m not smart enough to participate in, here are some links to some more reading: